Jessicka (singer): Jack Off Jill (1992–2000)

-Scarling.
-(2002–2014)
+Scarling (2002–2014)

-After taking a break from the music industry and making Los Angeles her permanent residence, Jessicka was invited in 2001 by guitarist Christian Hejnal to be a guest vocalist on his solo album.
-The pair had only met a few months earlier through a mutual friend, Lisa Leveridge.
+After taking a break from the music industry and moving to Los Angeles, Jessicka was invited in 2001 by guitarist Christian Hejnal to be a guest vocalist on his solo album.
+The pair had met a few months earlier through a mutual friend.
 They began recording and rehearsing together and eventually recruited the musicians who would form the first and very short-lived lineup of Scarling.
-In early 2002 Jessicka was introduced to Long Gone John, owner of Sympathy for the Record Industry, by mutual friend Mark Ryden.
-In March 2003 Scarling.'s debut single, "Band Aid Covers the Bullet Hole", was released on John's label.
+In early 2002, Jessicka was introduced to record label owner Long Gone John by mutual friend Mark Ryden.
+In March 2003, Scarling.'s debut single "Band Aid Covers the Bullet Hole" was released through Sympathy for the Record Industry.
 The cover featured an illustration entitled "Wound 39" by artist Mark Ryden.
-In April 2004 Scarling. released their first album, Sweet Heart Dealer, which again utilized the team of Ryden and Vrenna.
+In April 2004, Scarling. released their first album, Sweet Heart Dealer, which again utilized the team of Ryden and Vrenna.

 In the autumn of 2004, Jessicka was featured on the cover of ROCKRGRL's vocalist issue.
 Scarling. was invited to join the lineup of the Robert Smith-curated Curiosa Festival, performing on select West Coast dates alongside Jessicka's long-time favorite band The Cure.
 Three weeks before joining the tour, drummer Samantha Maloney filled in and was soon replaced by Beth Gordon.

-Smith described the band's music as "dark, desperate, chaotic, gorgeous pop music, the sound of the end of the world", and Scarling.'s Sweet Heart Dealer was nominated for the 2004 Shortlist Music Prize.
+Smith described the band's music as "dark, desperate, chaotic, gorgeous pop music, the sound of the end of the world".
+Scarling.'s Sweet Heart Dealer was nominated for the 2004 Shortlist Music Prize.